infor-cloud/infor-mobile-sdk/Android/README.md

 AuthenticationManager.getAuthenticationManagerInstance(getApplicationContext()).configureAuthenticationManager(getApplicationContext(), qrCodeInformation);

 ```
-(or)
+**or**
 ```
-AuthenticationManager.getAuthenticationManagerInstance(getApplicationContext()).configureAuthenticationManager(getApplicationContext(), hostUrl, clientId, redirectUrl, tenantId, scope, clientSecret);
+AuthenticationManager.getAuthenticationManagerInstance(getApplicationContext()).configureAuthenticationManager(getApplicationContext(), hostUrl, clientId, redirectUrl, tenantId, scope, clientSecret, vAuthorizedAppVersion);
 AuthenticationManager.getAuthenticationManagerInstance(getApplicationContext()).setAuthorizationEndPoints(getApplicationContext(), tokenEndPoint, authEndPoint, revokeEndPoint);
 ```

-scope can be empy or nil. example scopes are "openid profile" ,"profile".
+**scope** should be a String Array.
+You can pass scopes like new String[]{"openid", "profile"}
 Parameters mapping QR code data:
-hostUrl - pu
+hostUrl - **pu**
-clientId - ci
+clientId - **ci**
-clientSecret - cs
+clientSecret - **cs**
-redirectUrl - ru
+redirectUrl - **ru**
-tenantId - ti
+tenantId - **ti**
-There is a property to manage your SSO flow and private session. i.e.privateModeAuthentication
+Authorized App Version - **v**.

-This should be used if:
+There is a property to manage your SSO flow and private session. i.e. **privateModeAuthentication**.
-You want start private session(no data to be saved to SSO Data manager or no cookies shares as it will load in internal webview).
+This should be used if you want start private session(no data to be saved to SSO Data manager or no cookies shares as it will load in internal webview).
 Switch account option( if you have one user session with sso and wnat login with other user).
 If you know there is session with server with different tenant, then should user private sssion ot you will find an error.

-//If want continue with SSO flow, you dont need to use this property as its default is false.
+>If want continue with SSO flow, you dont need to use this property as its default is false.
 If you want to have private session use this property
 ```
 AuthenticationManager.getAuthenticationManagerInstance(getApplicationContext()).setPrivateModeAuthentication(getApplicationContext(), true);
 ```

-//Note that this property should be configured before calling initiateAuthentication method. if you set it after session created, library won't consider the property value and use the same value you configured(false if didn't configured) before you fire initiateAuthentication method.
+>Note that this property should be configured before calling initiateAuthentication method. if you set it after session created, library won't consider the property value and use the same value you configured(false if didn't configured) before you fire initiateAuthentication method.

 ###### 4. Start authentication using below.
 ```